codepath/android_guides/Progress-Bar-Custom-View.md

 }
 ```

-### Custom Attributes
+### Customizable fields
-We're going to create custom attributes to allow users to customize different components of our progress bar.
+We're going to expose customizable fields to allow different components in our progress bar.
 To start out, we'll define member variables for each customizable attribute:

 ```java
 // height of the goal indicator